ON THIS PAGE: You will read about how to cope with challenges in everyday life after your child’s diagnosis. Use the menu to see other pages.

 What is survivorship?

-The word “survivorship” means different things to different people, but it often describes living with, through, and beyond cancer.
-In some ways, survivorship is one of the most complex aspects of the experience because it is different for every patient and his or her family.
+The word “survivorship” means different things to different people, but it often describes living with, through, and beyond the diagnosis of a tumor.
+In some ways, survivorship is one of the most complex aspects of the experience because it is different for every child and their family.